University Extension college credit courses:

 Students in the Austin area often find it convenient to take their exams at the newly re-located UT Public Testing Center (formerly known as UT DEV Testing Center) situated at the Sanchez Building (SZB 547) on 1912 Speedway St. Austin, Texas 78712.
 The UT Public Testing Center charges a $50 proctoring fee per exam.

-All testing arrangements must be requested through and approved by Exam Manager.
-You could start with the list of testing sites that have been used by our students in the past.
+University Extension maintains a list of testing sites in Texas and nationwide that have been used by students in the past.
 This list is not exhaustive, and you are not required to use a site from this list.
-But, we do maintain a list of sites in Texas and nationwide for your convenience.
-If your local college or university is not on the list, contact them to inquire if they have a testing center that proctors exams for students of other schools.
-New testing site requests can be submitted through Exam Manager.
+If your local college or university is not listed, contact them to inquire if they have a testing center that proctors exams for students of other schools.

 Once approved, your exam will be held at the testing site for a maximum of 30 days.(It will be fewer if you request your midterm exam with fewer than 30 days left before your course expiration date.)
 If your exam expires, or if you wish to change testing sites and you still have time remaining in your course, we may be able to reprocess your exam for an additional fee.
 Your exam will not be reprocessed for any reason once your course has expired.